winsuntech/fruitmix/doc/xattr.md

 # Xstat

-`Xstat` is a data structure merged from a fruitmix xattr and `fs.stat` object, plus a `abspath` property indicating the absolute path for this folder or file.
+`Xstat` is a data structure merged from a fruitmix xattr and `fs.Stats` object, plus a `abspath` property indicating the absolute path for this folder or file.

+Example:

 ```
+# there are also functions on the object, see nodejs documents

 {
   dev: 2114,
   ino: 48064969,